 The BEC Director

-He has been a featured speaker at Northwestern University's Brady Center for Ethics and Civic Life, at universities in India and France, and in 2011 he was invited to give a talk on new developments in moral psychology and ethics at the AACSB Sustainability Conference in Charlotte, NC.
+He has been a featured speaker at Northwestern University's Brady Center for Ethics and Civic Life, at universities in India and France, and was invited to give a talk on new developments in moral psychology and ethics at the AACSB Sustainability Conference in Charlotte, NC.
 He has a chapter on the importance of introspection for developing leaders in the book Social Responsibility, Entrepreneurship and the Common Good, published by Pelgrave Press.

 He was, for one year, a Research Affiliate professor with the ESC Rennes School of Business in Rennes, France, and for many years has consulted with West Michigan businesses as an executive coach.
 His work has been featured in the New York Times and Inc. Magazine, among other places.
 He holds degrees from Harvard University and Grand Valley State University.